 Proxy Clients can control what network traffic they receive by configuring a filter which the Proxy Server applies.
 This filter is called a proxy filter.
-Filters take the form of white lists and black lists and they each specify lists of destination addresses.
+Filters take the form of accept lists and reject lists and they each specify lists of destination addresses.
 Addresses in the list may be any mix of the supported address types, namely unicast, group or virtual addresses.
-Messages with destination addresses not included in a white list filter are dropped by the Proxy Server’s proxy filter.
-Similarly, messages with destinations which are included in black list filters are dropped.
+Messages with destination addresses not included in an accept list filter are dropped by the Proxy Server’s proxy filter.
+Similarly, messages with destinations which are included in reject list filters are dropped.
 Proxy configuration messages are exchanged between the Proxy Client and Proxy Server and allow the configuration of the proxy filter. .

 Node Identity is the name of a field which is included in the Service Data field within advertising packets broadcast by Bluetooth mesh proxy nodes.
 Its value is derived from a combination of the Proxy node’s Unicast Address and a network identifier, such as the network ID for one of the subnets it is enabled on.

 Nodes can be configured to send a message known as a Heartbeat message, periodically.
 The purpose of the Heartbeat message is to indicate to other nodes that the node sending the Heartbeat message is still active and to allow its distance from the recipient to be determined, in terms of the number of hops needed to deliver the Heartbeat message.